dcac/dcac.github.io/_posts/features/2017-04-06-top-five-reviews-top-critics-celebrate-the-dcc-era.md

 1 - _The Wolf of Wall Street_ (2013)
 Even at 70 years old, Martin Scorsese can still turn out an edgy, stylish film, with all the bells and whistles we&#39;ve come to expect from a guy I consider one of the greatest directors of all-time.
 DiCaprio is superb, and the movie is so well-paced that its 3-hour run time seems to fly by.

+** **
+<u>**Susan G. Cole - Now Magazine**</u>

+[_Manchester by the Sea_](https://nowtoronto.com/movies/reviews/manchester-by-the-sea-will-gut-you/) (2016)In a film anchored by Casey Affleck’s heartbreaking performance as a man broken by grief, writer-director Lonergan mines complex family relationships to devastating effect.
+A scene in which Affleck and Michelle Williams try to reconnect is one of the best written I’ve ever seen.
+[Mr. Turner](https://nowtoronto.com/movies/mr-turner/) (2014)This visually sumptuous portrait of the painter J.M.W.
+Turner at the peak of his powers features Timothy Spall spewing and grunting his way through the role that won him best actor in Cannes.
+[Phoenix](https://nowtoronto.com/movies/reviews/phoenix_1/) (2014)Nelly, a concentration camp survivor, returns to her hometown in Germany and finds her husband, Johnny (Ronald Zehrfeld), who may have betrayed her to the Nazis – and doesn’t recognize her.
+As Nelly, who fantasizes she can go back to her old life, Nina Hoss embodies trauma as if she's actually experienced it herself.
+The last scene is jaw-droppingly intense.
+[Mustang](https://nowtoronto.com/movies/mustang/) (2015)A first-time director transforms her fury at Turkey’s patriarchal system into a powerful work of art in this story of five teenagers confined to their home after they’ve had too much fun celebrating the end of the school year.
+[The Great Beauty](https://nowtoronto.com/movies/reviews/the-great-beauty/) (2013)Toni Servillo stars as 60-something journalist Jep, who wrote a bestselling novel when he was in his 20s but hasn't written a thing that matters since, immersing himself in all things shallow instead.
+Garish party sequences collide with serene images of Rome's ancient art; beautiful, inspirational music meets club bangers.
+Just let the damn thing wash over you.